Six Months In

 here's what that means.

 Six months is a meaningful milestone.
 Your body has had real time to respond, and a lot has changed.
-Here's what's still happening — and what's worth understanding as you move forward.
+Here's what's still happening — and how to use your care to keep it that way.

 Your Body Is Still Changing